-Mackay’s chapter titles had stories built-in: “Ask an old grizzly.”
+Mackay’s chapter titles have stories built-in: “Ask an old grizzly.”
 “The wisdom of Dirty Harry.”
 “Calling Mr. Otis.”
 “Send in the clones.”

 Plus, he featured real characters like Melvin the Haggler to demonstrate his points much more vividly than most business writers ever could.

-Even his titles conjured up stories; “Swim with the sharks without being eaten alive.”
+Even his titles conjure up stories; “Swim with the sharks without being eaten alive.”